Naotsun19B/TranslationToolkit-Document/README.md

 ## History

 - (2021/12/13) v1.1
-  Supported to use the minimum functions even in versions prior to UE 4.25
+  Supported to use the minimum functions even in versions prior to UE 4.25(It is not supported in the marketplace, so you will need to downgrade manually.)
   Pop-up window size can now be specified from editor preferences